Montana health facilities report vaccine compliance, with some leaving jobs

 But COVID-19 differs greatly from seasonal flu starting with the mortality rate.
 Researchers estimate that COVID-19 is 10 times more deadly than most strains of flu, according to John Hopkins Medicine.
 And many people infected with the virus experience mild symptoms or are asymptomatic, thus transmitting the virus unknowingly.
 Long COVID can also be severe while little is known about the lasting impacts.

-Rasmussen looked to pre-vaccination mitigation measures to keep COVID from infecting patients such as masking, social distancing and regular testing.
+Rasmussen looked to pre-vaccination mitigation measures such as masking, social distancing and regular testing to keep COVID from infecting patients.

 Accommodations will be made for those who work unvaccinated under an exemption.